Fall Awareness Lengthens Lives

 Don't let the fear of falling keep you from having your independence.

 Falls are a major threat to the wellbeing and independence of adults, ages 65 and older.
 Each year, almost one-third of seniors experience a fall.
-In 2013, a reported 2.5 million nonfatal falls were treated in emergency departments across the country.

 These injuries could range from hip fracture, head trauma, and bruising, and seriously impact seniors’ ability to live an independent lifestyle.
 There are several risk factors for falls to be aware of, including medications, inadequate diet/exercise, hearing or vision impairment, environmental hazards and muscle weakness.
 Other factors may include: